 Stretching for 5 miles along the coast of Havana, the Malecón seawall buzzes with activity day and night.

-Vintage taxis can be hired for about $30USD for a two-hour tour of Havana, including photo opps like this one in front of Hotel Nacional de Cuba.
+Vintage American automobiles can be hired for about $30USD for a two-hour tour of Havana, including photo opps like this one in front of Hotel Nacional de Cuba.
 Look for taxis offering tours in front of major hotels and other touristic stops.

 Circle Plaza de la Revolución where, in addition to a central tower, you will find large murals of heroic guerilleros Che Guevara and Camilo Cienfuegos on government building facades.